Amitriptyline

 Micro FAQ

-Is Amitriptyline available without a prescription?
+Is this medication available without a prescription?

-Can one consume alcohol while taking Amitriptyline?
+Can one consume alcohol while taking this medicine?

 General FAQ